 NRPE is a way to execute a monitoring plugin on a remote system.
-It requires, that the NRPE-Server is running on the remote system and the monitoring plugins are installed.
-The basic setup of NRPE is a bit complex but the benefit is, that you can execute any plugin on the remote host.
+It requires, that the NRPE-Server is running and the monitoring plugins are installed on the remote system.

-To use the new plugin, you need to create a new command at Basic Monitoring Commands "New".
+To use the new plugin, you need to create a new command at Objects Commands and press on + New

 To use the

-check_nrpe plugin, you also need to create a new service template at Basic Monitoring Service templates "New".
+check_nrpe plugin, you also need to create a new service template.

 Set the container to